ZarnackGroup/racoon_clip/docs/tutorial.rst

     # where to put results
     wdir: "output/path" # no backslash in the end of the path
     # input
-    infiles: "path/to/sample1.fastq path/to/sample2.fastq" # one undemultiplexed file or multiple demultiplexed files
+    infiles: "path/to/sample1.fastq path/to/sample2.fastq" # one un-demultiplexed file or multiple demultiplexed files
     samples: "sample1 sample2"
     # annotation
     gtf: "path/to/annotation.gtf" # has to be unzipped at the moment